When College Requirements Pay Off

 Yeah, no kidding.

-When you’re a college student, you inevitably sit through classes unrelated to your major and think “why would I ever need to know this?”
+When you’re a college student, you may sit through classes unrelated to your major and think “why would I ever need to know this?”

 Believe me, you need to know it.